 Inherited vesiculopustular and bullous genodermatoses are rare.
 They should be suspected in newborns with a family history of a genodermatosis or consanguinity .

-Maternal history of an autoimmune blistering disease can lead to the newborn presenting with the same autoimmune bullous disorder.
+Maternal history of an autoimmune blistering disease can lead to a newborn presenting with the same autoimmune bullous disorder.
 Maternally transmitted autoimmune bullous disorders usually resolve within a few months of birth .
-They include:
+These include:

-Initial investigation in a neonate with blisters includes scraping fluid and cells from an intact blister for viral/bacterial/fungal microscopy, culture, and polymerase chain reaction (PCR) to specific organisms [3,4].
+An initial investigation in a neonate with blisters includes scraping fluid and cells from an intact blister for viral/bacterial/fungal microscopy, culture, and testing for a polymerase chain reaction to specific organisms [1,2].

 Genodermatoses can be confirmed by skin biopsy using standard light microscopy, transmission electron microscopy, and immunofluorescence microscopy.
 Molecular genetic testing should also be considered .

-An autoimmune blistering disease is investigated by a cord blood sample with serum indirect immunofluorescence on salt-split skin, and autoantibody enzyme-linked immunosorbent assay (ELISA) to desmoglein 1 and 3 (Dsg1, Dsg3) and BP180.
+An autoimmune blistering disease is investigated by a cord blood sample with serum indirect immunofluorescence on salt-split skin, and autoantibody enzyme-linked immunosorbent assay to desmoglein 1 and 3 and bullous pemphigoid antigen BP180.
 If there is no history of blistering in the mother, a lesional skin biopsy should be performed for histopathology.
-A perilesional skin biopsy should be submitted for direct immunofluorescence (DIF) [4,5].
+A perilesional skin biopsy should be submitted for direct immunofluorescence [2,4].

 The treatment of the blistering disease depends on the diagnosis.